gfx-rs/wgpu/etc/ray_tracing.md

   `Committed`.
 - Calling `rayQueryProceed` when `rayQueryInitialize` has not previously been called on this ray query

-*this is only known undefined behaviour.
+*this is only known undefined behaviour, and will be worked around in the future.

 Structure definitions:
 ````wgsl